The entrance facade

 Built / Designed For: Richard Grenville

 House & Family History: Since at least the 13th century the Wotton Estate was in the ownership of the Grenville family (in 1208 there is a record of Eustace de Grenville owning property at Wotton).
-The Grenvilles were a Danish family who came to England with William the Conqueror and retained ownership of Wotton until 1924, when they sold the Estate to Michael Beaumont (their other seat, Stowe House, is much more famous).
-Beaumont sold Wotton in 1947 to the Merchant Venturers of Bristol, who broke up the Estate, selling the land in small parcels and letting the House for use a boys' boarding school in the 1950s.
-It was Elaine Brunner who, in 1957, saved Wotton from demolition and lovingly restored the House.
+The Grenvilles were a Danish family who came to England with William the Conqueror and retained ownership of Wotton until 1924, when they sold the estate to Michael Beaumont (their other seat, the more famous Stowe House, is also in Buckinghamshire).
+Beaumont sold Wotton in 1947 to the Merchant Venturers of Bristol, who broke up the estate, selling the land in small parcels and letting the house for use a boys' boarding school in the 1950s.
+It was Elaine Brunner who, in 1957, saved Wotton from demolition and lovingly restored the house.
 Mrs. Brunner lived at Wotton for 40 years, passing it on to her daughter April (and April's husband, David Gladstone), upon her death in 1998.
-The South Pavilion was sold off from the main block of the House in 1947 and was the home of actor John Gielgud and his partner, Martin Hensler, for many years; it was purchased by Tony and Cherie Blair for £5.75 million in May of 2008 (the North Pavilion remains a property of the Gladstone family and is currently let as a private home).
+The South Pavilion was sold off from the main block of the house in 1947 and was the home of actor John Gielgud and his partner, Martin Hensler, for many years; it was purchased by Tony and Cherie Blair for £5.75 million in May of 2008 (the North Pavilion remains a property of the Gladstone family and is currently let as a private home).
 Wotton House was built in the early 18th century, possibly to the designs of John Fitch, and is a superb example of English Baroque architecture; its design is similar to the original design for Buckingham House (today Buckingham Palace), a house Fitch is known to have worked on.
-A fire destroyed most of the House in 1820 (the pavilions were untouched), after which Sir John Soane was employed for restoration work (he reduced the height of the House and created a two-story, top-lit Entrance Hall, among other alterations).
+A fire destroyed most of the house in 1820 (the pavilions were untouched), after which Sir John Soane was employed for restoration work (he reduced the height of the house and created a two-story, top-lit entrance hall, among other alterations).
 During World War II Wotton served as a British Army officers' mess.